Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 Two statutory regimes apply at the same time and can create competing risk.

 Under the Immigration, Asylum and Nationality Act 2006 illegal working regime, employers are required to carry out prescribed right to work checks and face substantial civil penalties if they employ someone who does not have permission to work.
-At the same time, the Equality Act 2010 prohibits discrimination in recruitment and during employment, including race discrimination connected to nationality or ethnic origin.
+At the same time, the Equality Act 2010 prohibits discrimination in recruitment and during employment, including race discrimination connected to colour, nationality or ethnic or national origins.

 Right to work checks engage both regimes at once.
 Employers are expected to verify immigration status rigorously, yet they cannot allow those checks to become selective, assumption-based or influenced by appearance, accent or nationality.
-A check carried out to avoid a civil penalty can instead result in an Employment Tribunal claim.
+As such, a right to work check carried out to avoid a civil penalty can still potentially result in an Employment Tribunal claim.

 Discrimination claims frequently arise where: